Pages

 Valdemar Psilander

 German postcard by Photochemie Berlin, no. K. 1921.
 Photo: Nordisk.
-Still
+Still for Das zweite Ich / Lykken / The Road to Happiness (Holger-Madsen, 1918).

-Kneeling and Begging
+Kneeling and begging

+Valdemar Psilander was born in Copenhagen, Denmark, in 1884.
+His family originated from Greece, and one of his ancestors was named Psilandros.
+They later lived in Sweden.
 Already at the age of 16, he played small parts on stage.
-Eventually he got leads as a stage actor, but in 1910 he decided to finish his stage career and move over to the burgeoning cinema.
+Eventually, he got leads as a stage actor, but in 1910, he decided to finish his stage career and move over to the burgeoning cinema.

-Psilander debuted in the fall of 1910 for the small company Regia Art Film, with the title role in the Oscar Wilde adaptation Dorian Grays Portræt/The Portrait of Dorian Gray (Axel Strøm, 1910) with Clara Wieth (credited as Clara Pontoppidan) co-starring.
+Psilander debuted in the fall of 1910 for the small company Regia Art Film, with the title role in the Oscar Wilde adaptation Dorian Grays Portræt / The Portrait of Dorian Gray (Axel Strøm, 1910) with Clara Wieth, credited as Clara Pontoppidan, co-starring.

-Shortly thereafter he was engaged by Nordisk Film.
-There he rose to stardom thanks to his role in the successful film Ved faenglets port/The Temptations of the Big City (August Blom, 1911) again opposite Clara Wieth.
-It was his first production at Nordisk, and he became the company's highest paid actor.
+Shortly thereafter, he was engaged by Nordisk Film.
+There he rose to stardom thanks to his role in the successful film Ved faenglets port / The Temptations of the Big City (August Blom, 1911) again opposite Clara Wieth.
+It was his first production at Nordisk, and he became the company's highest-paid actor.

-In spite of his imposing size and posture, we see him often vulnerable in this film: kneeling to mothers and girlfriends, begging for mercy for his behaviour.
+Despite his imposing size and posture, we see him often vulnerable in this film: kneeling to mothers and girlfriends, begging for mercy for his behaviour.
 Striking is his habit of looking directly towards the spectator, as if he is begging the spectator as well.

 Psilander took the German, Russian and Hungarian audiences by storm.
 The next six years, he would play in 83 films for Nordisk.
 Even when the film had a mediocre screenplay, it was - at least in the public's eyes - an attraction simply because of the charismatic star.